vinomaster/dawn/README.rst

 Guide Developer
 ---------------------
-Contributors, if in agreeement with the License terms, are encouraged to fork the code and send GitHub pull requests.
+Contributors, if in agreement with the License terms, are encouraged to fork the code and send GitHub pull requests.

 Epilogue
 =============